 Do you know someone in desperate need of a babysitter?
 Are you from a city where ridesharing is a major form of transportation?
 Do you love to spend your weekends making crafts or perfecting recipes?
 Turn your everyday opportunities into some extra income while you pay off your debts.

-If you’re serious about getting out of debt on a low income, it might be time to cut up your credit cards and make the switch to cash.
+If you’re serious about getting out of debt on a low income, it might be time to move away from your credit cards and make the switch to cash.
 It’s easy to forget how much you’re paying when you can’t see the money in front of you.

 With the rise of digital shopping, it’s gotten easier than ever to overspend.
 Stick to the money in your wallet and use your zero-sum budgeting skills to decide how much cash to take with you when you’re out and about.
 Debit cards are a cash alternative, and when you use PSECU’s debit card, you earn rewards!
 You can earn $0.10 cash rewards on eligible purchases of $10 or over with a PSECU checking account and one or more qualifying monthly direct deposit(s) totaling at least $500.
 You can earn $0.05 cash rewards on eligible purchases of $10 or over for accounts with a PSECU checking account.
 Certain restrictions may apply.
 See the Visa® Debit Card Rewards Program Terms and Conditions for full details.